-- A-66.
+- A-67.
+ASA believes that "common detection" should be redefined in the Pesticide Management Plan based on some level of a scientifically established Health Risk Limit. - A-68.
+ASA requests the U.S. Environmental Protection Agency (EPA) to discontinue any further implementation of "chemical specific" or "chemical class specific" use of buffer restrictions on pesticide labeling until the agency establishes protocols to evaluate "drift reduction technology" (DRT) and incorporates DRT language into pesticide labeling. - A-69.
 ASA supports the use of crop protection products based on current EPA regulations, provided application follows the label and manufacturers support further testing of the product.
 ASA encourages additional educational efforts to increase the knowledge applicators and producers have regarding new chemical technologies and their interaction on other crops.
-(2018) - A-67.
+(2018) - A-70.
 ASA encourages makers of any new crop protection formulations to increase their investments in and recognition of national and state associations, academic institutions and state departments of agriculture for their efforts to ensure new innovative technologies are available for growers to combat weed resistance issues.
-(2018) - A-68.
+(2018) - A-71.
 ASA opposes arbitrary elimination of current and previously approved crop protection products.
 (2019)